kanchan-dhamane/kubevela/design/vela-core/definition-versioning.md

 The following 3 implementation pieces need to be considered to enable auto-upgrade behaviour based on semantic versioning:

-- Considering that there already exists a mechanism to specify a Revision of a ComponentDefintion, the following variations can be considered:\
+- Considering that there already exists a mechanism to specify a Revision of a ComponentDefinition, the following variations can be considered:\
-  - *Option 1*: Add an optional field `version` in the ComponentDefintion `spec` and use it to generate the ComponentDefinition Revisions.
+  - *Option 1*: Add an optional field `version` in the ComponentDefinition `spec` and use it to generate the ComponentDefinition Revisions.
   - *Option 2*: Add a new annotation `definitionrevision.oam.dev/version` as suggested [here](https://github.com/kubevela/kubevela/issues/6435#issuecomment-1892372596) and use it to generate the ComponentDefinition Revisions.
   - *Option 3*: Use the existing annotation `definitionrevision.oam.dev/name` and add support for specifying Semantic versions.
 This will break backward compatibility.